Davis Cup: Modern format (1972–present)

 In 1981, a tiered system of competition was created, in which the 16 best national teams compete in the World Group and all other national teams compete in one of four groups in one of three regional zones.
 The eight losers of the first round of the World Group played in a relegation match, with the winner staying in the next year's world group and the loser relegated to a regional zone.
 The winner of each regional zone group qualified for the next year's World Group.
 In 1989, the relegation round was renamed to the "World Group Qualifying Round" and expanded to include a total of 16 teams.
 The losers of the first round of the World Group were matched against the winners of the regional zone groups, which were each split into two subgroups, and the winner of the match qualified for the subsequent year's World Group.
 That same year, the tiebreak was introduced into Davis Cup competition, and from 2016 it is used in all five sets.

-In 2018, the ITF voted to change the format of the competition from 2019 onwards, changing it to an 18-team event to happen at the end of the season, with 71% of ITF member federations voting in favour of the change.
+In 2018, World Tennis (then known as the International Tennis Federation) voted to change the format of the competition from 2019 onwards, changing it to an 18-team event to happen at the end of the season, with 71% of World Tennis member federations voting in favour of the change.
 The new format, backed by footballer Gerard Piqué and Japanese businessman Hiroshi Mikitani, was likened to a world cup of tennis and was designed to be more attractive to sponsors and broadcasters.
 Opposing federations included those from Australia, Germany, and Great Britain.
 Support for the reform was also mixed among current and former players, with some such as Novak Djokovic and Rafael Nadal being in favour of the new format, but others such as Rod Laver, Lucas Pouille and Roger Federer being opposed.
-On 12 January 2023, the ITF announced that the partnership with the new promoter ends and that ITF is taking back the control of the event.
+On 12 January 2023, World Tennis announced that the partnership with the new promoter would end, and that they would take back control of the Davis Cup.